 Some groups, like Tufts Robotics and Students for the Exploration and Development of Space, have cabinets for storage.
 They should try to contain their stuff to the cabinets.

 Officers of student groups with storage can get card access to Nolop and keep the place open late for a meeting if they wish.
+The rules for all students who have card access are the same: you can keep Nolop open, but you can’t turn it into a private clubhouse— you have to let everyone in and (lightly) supervise them.

 Tools of last resort